COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Incidence and Mortality

 Urethral cancer is rare.
-The annual incidence rates in the Surveillance, Epidemiology, and End Results database over the period from 1973 to 2002 in the United States for men and for women were 4.3 and 1.5 per million, respectively, with downward trends over the three decades.
-The incidence was twice as high in African Americans as in whites (5 million vs. 2.5 per million).
+The annual incidence rate for urethral cancer in the Surveillance, Epidemiology, and End Results (SEER) Program database during the period from 1973 to 2002 in the United States for men was 4.3 per million and for women was 1.5 per million, with downward trends over the three decades.
+The incidence was twice as high in African American as in White individuals (5 per million vs. 2.5 per million).
 Urethral cancers appear to be associated with infection with human papillomavirus (HPV), particularly HPV16, a strain of HPV known to be causative for cervical cancer.[2,3]

 The female urethra is largely contained within the anterior vaginal wall.
 In adults, it is about 4 cm in length.